ixd-physical-computing/IxD-PhysicalComputing-22/Week-2/Variable-resistor-sensors.md

 Variable resistors are components that are able to have their resistance adjusted, changing from zero to a maximum value.
 For example, potentiometer, the component you used in the [Arduino Basics Lab](Arduino-basics.html), is a varaible resistor.
-You can use them in a simple circuit with an LED to adjust brightness, or in a ***voltage divider circuit*** to be read by an Arduino, in order to produce different outputs.
+You can use them in a simple circuit with an LED to adjust brightness, or in a **_voltage divider circuit_** to be read by an Arduino, in order to produce different outputs.

 **Voltage dividers** are a commonly used circuit that outputs voltage proportional to the ratio between two resistors.
 For your purposes, this is used frequently to convert variable resistance into variable voltage, for the Arduino board to read as input.
-Read about it on [Hello Circuits](https://hellocircuits.com/2013/02/04/voltage-divider-circuit/) - Go over it slowly.
+Browse through [this article](https://hellocircuits.com/2013/02/04/voltage-divider-circuit/) - Go over it slowly.
 Don't worry about the math, but do understand the basic concepts, and most importantly, how you can use this to make your own circuits.

 Next, learn about the following components that offer variable resistance.

 ### Potentiometer